xanpetty/lpmjch/README.md

 My examples are not perfect replications of the book's code examples and I skip some examples that are pointless to type out like demonstrations of bad code practices.

+I've used a gitignore file so that login.php is not added to the repo.
+Instructions for creating login.php are on pg.
+234 of the 4th edition.